4W4I5/Semester-7-Notes/IA/Sessional 2 Prep/Sessional 2 Prep Notes.md

 	- Designs physical security measures to support technical solution
 	- Prepares project plans for implementation phase that follows
 ## Firewalls
-.
-Prevent specific types of information from moving between the outside world (untrusted network) and the inside world (trusted network)
+- Prevent specific types of information from moving between the outside world (untrusted network) and the inside world(trusted network)

-· May be separate computer system; a software service running on existing router or server; or a separate network containing supporting devices
+- May be separate computer system; a software service running on existing router or server; or a separate network containing supporting devices
 - ### Processing Modes of Firewalls